< Blog < Stay Fit < 6 Ankle Mobility Exercises for Bulletproof Ankles

 If you have restricted ankle mobility, you’ll find that several exercises will become more of a risk for you than a help to your fitness level.

-Movements such as the squat require sufficient ankle mobility for proper form.
+Movements such as different types of squats require sufficient ankle mobility for proper form.
 During a deep squat, the knee must translate forward over the toes.
 The only way to accomplish this is by having adequate ankle mobility.

 If the tibias (shin bones) are “locked” in a vertical position, the rest of the body will compensate to achieve a deep squat position.
 The chest will fall forward versus staying upright and tall.
 In other words, you won’t perform the movement correctly and you will increase your risk for injury.